denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

                    """;
 ```

-You can freely adjust incidental whitespace without impacting your String content. ==**Visualize a vertical line on the leftmost non-whitespace character in your text block – everything to the left is incidental whitespace, and everything to the right is essential whitespace.**== Adjusting the left side won't change your String; it's there solely for code aesthetics.
+You can freely adjust incidental whitespace without impacting your ``String`` content. ==**Visualize a vertical line on the leftmost non-whitespace character in your text block – everything to the left is incidental whitespace, and everything to the right is essential whitespace.**== Adjusting the left side won't change your ``String``; it's there solely for code aesthetics.

 ==**the difference in the start location of the last triple quotes `(""")` and the leftmost character of the text inside the text block determines how much indentation is left inside the Java String produced by the Java text block declaration.**==